Oragenics Will stock surge before Earnings results? Stock market Insights & financial analysis

 Earnings results for Oragenics (NYSEAMERICAN:OGEN)

-Oragenics last posted its quarterly earnings results on May 2nd, 2021.
-The biotechnology company reported ($0.05) EPS for the quarter, missing analysts’ consensus estimates of ($0.05) by $0.01.
+Oragenics last posted its earnings results on May 2nd, 2021.
+The biotechnology company reported ($0.05) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.05) by $0.01.
 Oragenics has generated ($0.47) earnings per share over the last year.
-Oragenics has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Friday, June 4th, 2021 based off prior year’s report dates.
+Oragenics has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Friday, June 11th, 2021 based off prior year’s report dates.

 Analyst Opinion on Oragenics (NYSEAMERICAN:OGEN)